marion-roger/Marion-Roger.github.io/_projects/Sediment-fluxes.md

     </div>
 </div>
 <div class="caption">
-    On the left, the frontal thrust of the Carpathian belt (in Romania) On the right, a waterfall in the Ukrainian Carpathian
+    On the left, the frontal thrust of the Carpathian belt (in Romania). <br>
+    On the right, a waterfall in the Ukrainian Carpathian
 </div>